virtualdataset/metagen-docs/docsrc/content/functions/funcref_general.md

   - *ex:* `LoadInteger(NumberNameToString())` - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function.*
 - Object -> LoadInteger(java.util.function.Function<Object,Object>: nameFunc, int: defaultValue) -> Integer
   - *ex:* `LoadInteger(NumberNameToString(),42)` - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*
+- long -> LoadInteger(String: name) -> int
+  - *ex:* `LoadInteger('foo')` - *for the current thread, load an integer value from the named variable.*
+- long -> LoadInteger(String: name, int: defaultValue) -> int
+  - *ex:* `LoadInteger('foo',42)` - *for the current thread, load an integer value from the named variable, or the default value if the named variable is not defined.*
+- long -> LoadInteger(java.util.function.LongFunction<Object>: nameFunc) -> int
+  - *ex:* `LoadInteger(NumberNameToString())` - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function.*
+- long -> LoadInteger(java.util.function.LongFunction<Object>: nameFunc, int: defaultValue) -> int
+  - *ex:* `LoadInteger(NumberNameToString(),42)` - *for the current thread, load an integer value from the named variable,where the variable name is provided by a function, or the default value if the namedvariable is not defined.*

 ## LoadLong